ateebakhtar/Thesis-Android-Dependency-Optimisation/recommendation/papers/findings/Knowledge Graph Enhanced Third-Party Library Recommendation for Mobile Application Development.md

 https://sci-hub.se/10.1109/ACCESS.2020.2976884

 - Hybrid recommendation method that combines topic modeling and knowledge graph based on the interaction information, description and structured semantic information of applications and libraries
+- Based on descriptions of libraries and their readme file, or documentation, constructed knowledge graphs
 - Based on user given text descriptions suggests a group of libraries

 ### Learnings